 Bruges wins the award for my favorite city in all of Belgium and one of my top 10 favorite cities I’ve had the chance to visit.
-When planning my week long Belgium adventure, I wanted to see four different cities and knew that I could only spend about one night in each place; leaving me with an extra night for one of the four cities.
+When planning my week-long Belgium adventure, I wanted to see four different cities and knew that I could only spend about one night in each place; leaving me with an extra night for one of the four cities.
 Do I pick to spend two nights in the medieval town of Ghent?
 Do I pick to spend two nights in the edgy city of Antwerp?
 I ended up settling on 48 hours in Bruges, which was definitely the right choice.

-Filled with winding cobblestone streets and canals; cafés, waffle, and frites carts dotting the streets.
+Filled with winding cobblestone streets and canals; cafés, waffles, and frites carts dotting the streets.
 Bruges is the epitome of a quaint European town that has not lost an ounce of its charm.
 Not only that, but there is a ton to see and do in Bruges making your time anything but boring.
 You can eat, drink, bike, and sightsee your way through this city.

 Favorite People Watching Spots